Racopokemon/ImageSort/README.md

 ## File operations window
   * **Offer a button to take out the trash (move deleted folder \[4 files\]) to recycle bin, once copying has finished, IF there exists a delete folder!**
+  * **Option to automatically rename images that have the same name.
+Why was this never a feature request before?**

 ## Other
 * Progress Window